p-amol/pyadps/README.md

 # pyadps

 `pyadps` is a Python package for processing Acoustic Doppler Current Profiler (ADCP) data.
-It provides a Streamlit web interface for various functionalities such as data reading, quality control tests, profiling, and visualization.
+It provides a Streamlit web interface for various functionalities such as data reading, quality control tests, and visualization.

 ## Installation